 Self love and self forgiveness doesn’t just happen once and then we are healed finally and permanently.
 We have to choose it again and again in our lives as new layers of our being become unveiled for our healing.
 We have to keep doing our part.
 Each time we choose love, we open our inner door to our Creator and feel our alignment with the vast, unlimited energy field of light, love, compassion, forgiveness, healing and wellbeing that is always here and available to us, and in fact, IS us!

-For a deeper look at the power of self-forgiveness, have a look at this page also: The Miracle of Forgiveness Healing.
+For a deeper look at the power of self-forgiveness, have a look at these pages also: The Miracle of Forgiveness Healing and Forgiveness Prayer – How We Can All Heal Together.